nktoan/Causal-Inference-via-Style-Transfer-for-OOD-Generalisation/README.md

 # OfficeHome | Running w/ crossdomain mixing leaving out the fourth domain
 bash dg_fd_4.sh office_home_dg resnet18 crossdomain
 ```

+Please be aware that *'random mixing'* involves randomly sampling stylised images from all domains, where the number of images in each domain may vary.
+On the other hand, *'cross-domain'* ensures the random selection of the same number of images from all domains.

+If you have any questions, feel free to reach out by raising an issue on this GitHub repository or contacting me via the email provided in the paper.

 ## Citation